-Each year, the Eames Foundation thanks its members by inviting them to experience a very special opportunity: to enter the Eames House for guided tours of the ground floor of the Eames House and Studio.
-Enjoy delicious treats and a wide array of activities with a community of Eames family and aficionados.
-And stay for our game (every year it is different) — a highly desirable grand prize is awarded at the end of the event!
+Each year, the Eames Foundation thanks our members for their support by inviting them to experience a very special opportunity: to explore the Eameses’ approach to life and work through a variety of experiences.
+See the Eames House from the inside out, in guided tours of the ground floor of the Eames House and Studio.
+Enjoy delicious treats and a wide array of activities with a community of Eames family and fellow aficionados.
+And stay for our game (every year it is different), a creative capstone, with a highly desirable grand prize awarded at the end of the event!

-The next Members Appreciation Day will be in June 2017.
-Once the date is announced in January 2017, we recommend that you reserve early, as attendance is limited to the first 60 RSVPs.
+Booking a Visit: The date and time for each Members Appreciation Day is announced at the beginning of the year.
+We recommend that you reserve early, as attendance is unusually limited, to the first 50 RSVPs.
 Only current members may attend.

 To request a reservation, please complete the below form.
 You may call (310) 459-9663 or email us at firstname.lastname@example.org, with any questions.
 Once you have heard back from us, and availability is confirmed, you will be asked to join or renew your membership at www.eamesfoundation.org.

-2014: Rebus Redux!
-Members toured the ground floor of the Eames House, and enjoyed fabulous deserts while meeting other Eames enthusiasts.
-Guests were challenged to create rebus postcards in anticipation of the big competition: solving a rebus written by Charles to his (then) three grandchildren, in hopes of winning the grand prize: the newly re-issued (and newly recyclable) fiberglass chair.
+2014: Rebus Redux: Members toured the ground floor of the Eames House, and enjoyed fabulous deserts while meeting other Eames enthusiasts.
+Guests were challenged to create rebus postcards in anticipation of the big competition: solving a rebus written by Charles to his (then) three grandchildren.
+The grand prize: a newly re-issued (and newly recyclable) fiberglass chair!

 2013: Phase 1 of 250 Year Project: Interior tours and panels!
 Two panels discussed the Phase 1 work performed over the past two years.
 First, the Foundation, Getty Conservation Institute, and architects Escher GuneWardena gave an overview of the approach.
 Second, GC Tom Montgomery, EGW’s Bojana Banyasz, painter Brian Miller, and RAC metalworker Chris Rackard discussed the ‘doing’, including some of the challenges and learnings.